logaretm/villus/docs/content/guide/queries.md

 ## Fetching on Mounted

 By default the `useQuery` and `Query` component automatically execute their queries when the component is mounted.
-You can configure this behavior by setting the `fetchOnMounted` option:
+You can configure this behavior by setting the `fetchOnMount` option:

 ```js
 const GetPosts = `